pascalmichaillat/business-cycles/README.md

 ## Overview and Bibliographic Information

-An overview of the ten papers is presented in `overview.md`.
+An overview of the papers is presented in `overview.md`.

-The bibliographic information for the ten papers is contained in the LaTeX bibiography file `bibliography.bib`.
+The bibliographic information for the papers is contained in the LaTeX bibiography file `bibliography.bib`.

 ## Folder Organization

-The material is organized in nine folders, each associated with separate papers:
+The material is organized in ten folders, each associated with separate papers:

 * `rationing` - lecture slides for "Do Matching Frictions Explain Unemployment?
 Not in Bad Times"
 * `multiplier` - lecture slides for "A Theory of Countercyclical Government Multiplier"